This articles serves as a guide to unit testing Vue components.

 Checks:

-component. - The second section of expects check that the two headers (defined as
+s check that the two headers (defined ash2

 elements) are as expected.